Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 Given a table or a set of tables, a set value will be searched in them.
 In case that value is in the given tables, the value of the well of the labware where that value will be returned.

-Otherwise, if it is not in the table(s) or is repeated within the table, an exception will be raised.
+Otherwise, an exception will be raised if it is not in the table(s) or is repeated within the table.

 ### Tested systems